Murder Charges in San Diego

 - Second-degree murder sentence may increase to life without the possibility of parole if the victim is a peace officer AND

-- The convicted person specifically intended to kill the officer or battery on a peace officer;
+- The convicted person specifically intended to kill the officer;

 - The convicted person specifically intended to inflict great bodily injury on the officer;